-Blue Dragon Festival: Rain, Haircuts, and Scallion Pancakes
+Blue Dragon Festival: Rain, Haircuts, and Eating Dragon Parts

-The Longtaitou or Blue Dragon Festival takes place on the second day of the second lunar month (March 18 for 2018) and originated as a way for farmers to pay homage to the blue dragon, a symbol of spring and bringer of favorable rain.
+The Blue Dragon Festival takes place on the second day of the second lunar month (March 14 this year) and originated as a way for farmers to honor the Blue Dragon, a symbol of spring and bringer of favorable rain.

 Clean.
 Starting on Lunar New Year Day, it’s considered bad luck to clean the house: you might be sweeping away good luck along with those dust bunnies.
 But on the Blue Dragon Festival, feel free to get everything spick and span.